Initial data for Minkowski stability with arbitrary decay: Introduction

 if $\De$ denotes the operator\footnote{Here, $H^2_{-q-\de}$ and $L^2_{-q-\de-2}$ denote weighted Sobolev spaces, see Definition \ref{def weighted sobolev spaces}.} $\De : H^2_{-q-\de}\longrightarrow L^2_{-q-\de-2}$ (acting on couples formed by a scalar function and a vector field expressed in Cartesian coordinates).
 See Section \ref{section elliptic} for complete details on the inversion of an equation like \eqref{rough eq u X}.
 In order to prove our theorem, we need to cancel the scalar products appearing in \eqref{rough expansion}.
 If we expand the constraint operator $\Phi$ we obtain

-where $D\Phi[e,0]$ is the first variation of the constraint operator.
+where $D\Phi[e,0]$ is the first variation of the constraint operator at $(e,0)$ and $D\Phi[e,0]^*$ denotes the $L^2$-formal adjoint operator.
 A naive way to generate solutions to the constraint equations that decay like $r^{-q-\de}$ near infinity would then be to find compact perturbations $(\breve{g},\breve{\pi})$ such that

 to linearly cancel out the scalar product on the RHS of \eqref{scalar product} and linearly absorb This however requires $ D\Phi[e,0]^*\pth{\WW_{j,\ell}}$ to be non-zero.
 Thus, according to \eqref{coker}, we need to understand the intersection